gp5251/visual_inspector/README.en.md

 - Arrow keys: Move the mockup and move 1px at a time.
 If you press the Shift key at the same time, you will move 10px at a time.

 ### Tips:
 If the shortcut does not work, please check if the current page's focus is inside other form controls (such as input, textarea...)?
-The easiest way, click on the blank area and to try again :)
+The easiest way, click on the mockup and to try again :)